Adithya-Kumarpokuri/finscope/README.md

 - 💸 Add, edit, and delete income & expenses
 - 📊 Dashboard with total income, expenses & balance
 - 📉 Expense limit alerts (based on % of income)
-- 📅 View transaction history
+- 📅 View transaction history with filtering options
 - 📝 Categorize expenses for better tracking

 ---